Table of Contents

 A Plinth area estimate is done based on the plinth area of a building.
 It is the approximate cost estimate in which a building’s plinth area is multiplied by the prevailing plinth area rate to get the building cost.

-Note, the unit plinth area rate is determined from the cost of similar buildings that already exist in the locality, having similar specifications, height, and construction modalities.
+Note, the unit plinth area rate is determined from the cost of similar buildings that already exist in the locality and have similar specifications, height, and construction modalities.
 A plinth area estimate is generated individually for each level in storeyed buildings.
-This estimation is only approximate and is done to get the estimated building cost.
-To get the total cost, the following items are added to this estimate:
+This estimation is approximate and is done to estimate the building cost.
+To get the total price, the following items are added to this estimate:

 - Water supply = 4% of the estimated building cost